Asymmetries of Service: Interdependence and Synchronicity

 }

 \ABSTRACT{On many dimensions, services can be seen to exist along spectra measuring the degree of interaction between customer and agent.
-For instance, every interaction features some number of contributions by each of the two sides, creating a spectrum of \emph{interdependence}.
-Additionally, each interaction is further characterized by the pacing of these contributions, implying a spectrum of \emph{synchronicity}.
-Where a service falls on such spectra can simply be a consequence of its design, but it can also be a function of its state.
-As broadly evidenced empirically, an agent with several concurrent interactions will be slowed in each individual interaction, altering the service's synchronicity.
-Here, we study a Hawkes cluster model of the customer-agent interaction, which we show captures both of these service (a)symmetries.
+For instance, every interaction features some number of contributions by each of those two sides, creating a spectrum of \emph{interdependence}.
+Additionally, each interaction is further characterized by the relative pacing of these contributions, implying a spectrum of \emph{synchronicity}.
+Where a service falls on such spectra can be a consequence of its design, but it can also be a function of its state.
+For instance, as broadly evidenced empirically, an agent with several concurrent interactions will be slowed in each individual interaction, altering the service's synchronicity.
+Here, we study a Hawkes cluster model of the service interaction, which we show captures the interdependence and synchronicity spectra and their resulting customer-agent (a)symmetries.
 We find insightful connections to behavioral operations, such as proving the occurrence of non-monotonic performance (e.g., inverted-U throughput) from concurrency-driven asynchrony.
 Hence, we can prescribe the agent's optimal concurrency level.
 Furthermore, we show how the service design dictates the efficacy of these operational improvements, proving that the concurrency-optimized throughput is itself non-monotonic as a function of the interdependence.
-In what may be of independent interest methodologically, we establish an interpretable decomposition for Hawkes clusters via probabilistic combinatorics.}
+Of possible independent interest methodologically, we establish an interpretable temporal decomposition for Hawkes clusters.}